 The same caveat remains for light ray 1 where we also cannot reliably estimate the radius of convergence.
-One may nonetheless note that for this line of sight, the third order term is of the same order of magnitude as the first order term, when $z\approx \sqrt{D_L^{(1)}/D_L^{(3)}}\approx 0.46$ (again using data for the ungrouped model).
-This is an order of magnitude larger than the estimate for light ray 2 which is in agreement with the fact that the divergence happens at lower redshift along light ray 2 than along light ray 1.
+One may nonetheless note that for this line of sight, the third order term is closer to the same order of magnitude as the first order term, and the third order term begins to dominate over the first order term when $z\approx \sqrt{D_L^{(1)}/D_L^{(3)}}\approx 0.6$ (again using data for the ungrouped model).
+This is an order of magnitude larger than the estimate for light ray 2 which is consistent with the fact that the divergence happens at lower redshift along light ray 2 than along light ray 1.

 Since we cannot make a mathematically precise estimate of the radius of convergence, it is not possible to determine whether the problem actually is a very small radius of convergence or if it is merely a very slow rate of convergence.
-In the latter case, a better agreement between the cosmographic expansion and the exact redshift-distance relation would simply be achieved by adding more terms to the cosmographic expansion.
-Either way, it is important to understand if the divergence of the cosmographic expansion seen along ray 2 is common or an outlier when considering many lines of sight.
-This question is studied in the following subsection.
+In the latter case, a better agreement between the cosmographic expansion and the exact redshift-distance relation would be achieved simply by adding more terms to the cosmographic expansion.
+Either way, it is important to understand to what extent the cosmographic expansion is affected by the chosen interpolation method and to what extent divergence of the cosmographic expansion can be remedied by using a coarser grid.
+This is therefore studied in the next subsection.